plopcas/retrolog/content/posts/twilio-hackathon-covid-19-peak-detector.md

 #### The Chat

-The idea behind the chat is to have a forum for people to talk about the situations, ramble and share.
-I created a very simple UI, and the using Twilio Javascript SDK, I crate a channel, and sychronise all the messages between all the users.
+The idea behind the chat is to have a forum for people to talk about the situation, ramble and share.
+I created a very simple UI, and using the Twilio Javascript SDK, I create a channel, and sychronise all the messages between all the users.

-In addition to this, to spices things up, I use the Sync service to store a shared state that contains COVID-19 news.
+In addition to this, to spice things up, I use the Sync service to store a shared state that contains COVID-19 news.
 Every 5 minutes, a process posts one headline for people to chat about.
 Using Sync, I can post the same headline to every browser at the same time.

-Keepings state in a distributed environment is not easy, and Twilio makes it very straightforward.
+Keeping state in a distributed environment is not easy, and Twilio makes it very straightforward.
 Again, this requires some configuration in you Twilio console, but it's fairly simple and it's all explained in their documentation.

 #### That's it!